 High quality inclusive first teaching that is differentiated and personalised will meet the individual needs of the majority of children and young people.
 Some children and young people need educational provision that is additional to or different from this.
 This is special educational provision under Section 21 of the Children and Families Act 2014.

-Where this is not sufficient to meet the needs of the child other Wave 2 and Wave 3 interventions will be put in place.
+Where this is not sufficient to meet the needs of the child other ordinarily available and additional support provisions will be put in place.